jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 1. from inside to outside, or
 2. from outside to inside.

-We start with the inside first traversal of the chain rule, i.e., the forward accumulation mode:
+We start with an inside first traversal of the chain rule, i.e., the forward accumulation mode:

 $$
 \begin{align*}